University of Washington Honors Program

 What can advisers help me with?

 Your advisers are here to help you understand the complexities of decision making and develop the reflective skills necessary to build a rewarding academic plan, not necessarily to make decisions for you.
 There are often no easy or straight-forward answers as you discern academic and career goals, sometimes advising appointments may leave you with more questions than you came with!
 While you have no individual assigned adviser in UW Honors, meeting with the same adviser may help you develop a more personalized working relationship.
+More specifically, advisers can help you with:

-• Understanding Honors and general education requirements
+• Understanding Interdisciplinary Honors and general education requirements

 • Discerning academic goals, finding a major, or creating an academic plan